How does Lambda@Edge impact the latency of content delivery?

 Developing a custom runtime using the AWS Lambda Runtime API allows for supporting the required runtime environment in AWS Lambda.

-How does AWS Step Functions manage error handling and retries?
+How does AWS Step Functions handle long-running tasks?